privacyguides/privacyguides.org/docs/search-engines.en.md

     **DuckDuckGo** is one of the more mainstream private search engine options.
 Notable DuckDuckGo search features include [bangs](https://duckduckgo.com/bang) and many [instant answers](https://help.duckduckgo.com/duckduckgo-help-pages/features/instant-answers-and-other-features/).
 The search engine relies on a commercial Bing API to serve most results, but it does use numerous [other sources](https://help.duckduckgo.com/results/sources/) for instant answers and other non-primary results.

-    While DuckDuckGo’s primary service is its search engine, the company has recently been branching out by offering various other services and products.
-This includes their web browsers, email relay service, etc.

     DuckDuckGo is the default search engine for the Tor Browser and is one of the few available options on Apple’s Safari browser.

     [:octicons-home-16: Homepage](https://duckduckgo.com){ .md-button .md-button--primary }